AmberC0209/PaddleX/docs/practical_tutorials/document_scene_information_extraction(layout_detection)_tutorial.en.md

 </table>
 </center>

-**Note:** This tutorial is designed for a 4-GPU setup.
+<b>Note:</b> This tutorial is designed for a 4-GPU setup.
 If you only have 1 GPU, you can complete the experiment by adjusting the number of training GPUs, but the final metrics may not align perfectly with the above indicators, which is normal.

 When selecting a training environment, it is important to consider the relationship between the number of training GPUs, the total batch_size, and the learning rate.
 Firstly, the total batch_size is equal to the number of training GPUs multiplied by the batch_size per GPU.
 Secondly, the total batch_size and the learning rate are related, and the learning rate should be adjusted in synchronization with the total batch_size.
 The default learning rate corresponds to a total batch_size based on 4 GPUs.
 If you plan to train in a single-GPU environment, you need to divide the learning rate by 4 accordingly.
 If you plan to train in an 8-GPU environment, you need to multiply the learning rate by 2 accordingly.